-It is approx. 9km long to hike and takes approx. 2.5-3 hours without visiting temples.
+The hike is approx. 9km long and takes approx. 2.5-3 hours without visiting any temples.

-Please note that the path will lead you to the Kaeribasa-toge pass which has steep inclines and declines.
-Please wear suitable clothes for the hike such as hiking boots.
+Please note that the path will lead you to the Kaeribasa-toge pass, which has steep inclines and declines.
+Please wear suitable clothes for the walk, such as hiking boots.

 The highlight of Kengo-no-Michi Path is Enjoji Temple and Amano-iwadate-jinja Shrine.

-Enjoji Temple is a starting point of Kengo-no-Michi Path, which is famous for the statue “Dainichi Nyorai,” carved by a Japanese master sculptor by the name of Unkei.
+Enjoji Temple is the starting point of Kengo-no-Michi Path, and is famous for the statue “Dainichi Nyorai,” carved by a Japanese master sculptor by the name of Unkei.

-A picturesque Jodo-style garden is also must-see point there!
+A picturesque Jodo-style garden is also must-see point in Enjoji Temple!

-Especially in the autumn, some leaves will turn red and it makes the garden more beautiful.
+In autumn, some leaves will turn red and make the garden all the more beautiful.

 Amano-iwadate-jinja Shrine is known as the natural worship shrine.
-There is no main sanctuary building, instead megaliths have been enshrined.
-According to the legend, one of a megalith that is split in two is said that Muneyoshi Yagyu, the founder of Yagyu Shinkage School of swordsmanship, cut it in two with a single stroke of his sword during a battle against Tengu, the legendary creature.
+There is no main sanctuary building, but instead has megaliths that have been enshrined.
+According to the legend, one of the megaliths was split in two by Muneyoshi Yagyu, the founder of Yagyu Shinkage School of swordsmanship.
+He did so with a single stroke of his sword during a battle against Tengu, the legendary creature.

-The Kengo-no-Mich path provides you peaceful and relaxed hike in rural area in Nara.
+The Kengo-no-Mich Path is a peaceful and relaxed hike in a rural area in Nara.

-As there are not a lot of bus operation a day, please check the bus schedule and make your hiking plan in advance.
+As there are not a lot of buses running, please check the bus schedule and make your walking plan in advance.